This is the multi-page printable view of this section. Click here to print.

 You can now proceed to Agent Download

-2.1 - Agent Download
+2.1 - Download

-1. Login go the Samurai MDR Portal
+1. Login go the SamurAI MDR Portal

-3. Click SamurAI Agent installers
+3. Click Installers

 4. Select the relevant installer based on your operating system and click Download